ceylonreef/ceylonreef.github.io/consultancy.markdown

 We will notify you once your project is ready to leave our facility and schedule delivery and installation from our team of professionals.

+## Ready made aquariums
+We have set of ready made aquaroums and we can help you making it fresh water aqaurium or salt water aqaurium.

+Following aquarium sizes are readily available;

+* 10 Gallon Width 300mm , Height 330mm, Depth 380mm
+* 20 Gallon Width 600mm , Height 330mm, Depth 290mm
+* 30 Gallon Width 900mm , Height 330mm, Depth 360mm
+* 40 Gallon Width 900mm , Height 400mm, Depth 460mm

 ## How to start the project
-Get in touch via our email ceylonreef(at)gmail(dot)com or call us on +94776002114 with your complete requirement, one of our project manager will get in touch with you.
+For building an outstanding planted aquarium or a reef / marine aquairium for your house or office, get in touch via our email ceylonreef(at)gmail(dot)com or call us on +94776002114 with your complete requirement, one of our project manager will get in touch with you.